CantTakeTheL/L-Train-Shutdown-s-Effects/index.md

 ### Canarsie
 ##### For more information visit: (https://ctash98.github.io/Canarsie-MHC-CSCI-127/)

 - Besides the L, there are no subway stations in the neighborhood.
-The L’s cut-off at Lorimer Street would force commuters to take the 3 at  Junius Street, several blocks north of Canarsie’s northernmost point.
+The L’s cut-off at Canarsie-Rockaway would force commuters to take buses to access nearby trains.

-- Again, free MetroCard transfers are expected between the 3 train at Junius Street and the L train at Livonia Avenue

 - Increased service on the B6 bus would open up another transit option.
 The B6 moves through Canarsie along Glenwood Road and reaches the Brooklyn College- Flatbush Avenue station with the 2 and 5 trains.